-Looking for test review games to gently transition your students into testing-mode?
+Looking for test review games to gently transition your students into a testing mode?

 Here you’ll find the best test review games and activities for students.
 All of these activities engage learners, promote higher-order thinking skills, and require little prep time.

 So include a few of these fun test review games in your lesson plans this week to get your students ready to boost their test scores!

 1. Have Fun With Dunk It!

-This is one of those test review games that students absolutely never tire playing.
+This is one of those test review games that students absolutely never tire of playing.

 To play Dunk It!…

 - Divide students into two or three teams.
-Each of the teams stand in two separate parallel lines, with all students facing the same direction.
+Each of the teams stands in two separate parallel lines, with all students facing the same direction.

 - About 10 to 15 feet in front of the first student in each line, place a basket.
 The basket represents a hoop.

 - Gather 4 to 5 crumpled pieces of paper.
 These are your “balls”.
 (Discarded 8.5 x 11-inch pieces of paper balled up works well.)

 - The first person in line on each team takes a “ball”.